 - Penny Markt

 There are two types of supermarkets in Germany.
-The regular one and also the discount supermarkets.
+The regular ones and also the discount supermarkets.
 You can find almost everything you need in a discount supermarket at a low cost.
 Popular discount supermarkets: LIDL, NETTO, ALDI, and PENNY.

 Also, everything is closed on Sundays.
 Yes, so you better get your supplies on time.
-The busses barely run, the whole town becomes so silent.
+The busses barely run, and the whole town becomes so silent.
 It’s tough when you found out you ran out of bread!